 All paid personnel of the MU Child Development Laboratory (CDL) are part of the Department of Human Development and Family Science within the College of Education and Human Development.

-Each room has at least two full-time teachers; Blue Door has five full-time teachers.
+Each room has at least two full-time teachers; Blue Door has three full-time teachers.
 MU work study students, practicum students, volunteers and other students also spend time in the classroom to provide extra one-on-one interactions.

 A variety of family and child needs are met through the CDL while college students from several departments are learning from first-hand experience how to become better teachers.